This is a list of the items which may be placed in an index file to be processed

 insertion.
 However, it does cause all files in the current directory

-to be parsed for includes unless this "Attributes=
+to be parsed for includes unless this "Attributes=" is overridden.

 The line: